epicmars/LiteRefresh/README.md

 =============
 [ ![Download](https://api.bintray.com/packages/jastrelax/maven/com.androidpi%3Aliterefresh/images/download.svg) ](https://bintray.com/jastrelax/maven/com.androidpi%3Aliterefresh/_latestVersion)

-When the right behaviors are attached to the right and direct child views of CoordinatorLayout and when the content view to which the content behavior is attached is scrolling, the header and footer views can react to that scrolling, the content behavior also has internal state machines that trace it's scrolling states, so the pull-to-refresh and pull-to-load features are well supported.

 ## Behaviors
 There are three type of behaviors can be used to attached to direct children of CoordinatorLayout.